Login

 How will a biweekly mortgage reduce the interest amount paid?

-The payment amount for a biweekly mortgage is one-half the monthly amount.
-Since there are 52 weeks in a year, you'll make 26 regular payments when paying every other week.
-That's the same as making 13 monthly payments.
+The payment amount for a biweekly mortgage is one-half of the monthly amount.
+Since there are 52 weeks in a year, you will make 26 regular payments when paying every other week.
+That is the same as making 13 monthly payments.

-So the mortgage holder is paying more per year (the amount equal to one monthly payment), and the benefit to them for doing so is they'll be debt free sooner and the total interest paid will be lower.
+The mortgage holder pays more per year (an amount equal to one monthly payment).
+The benefit is that the debt will be paid off sooner, and the total interest paid will be lower.

 How much will you save with a biweekly payment plan?

 The amount you save depends on the total amount of the loan and the interest rate.
-The higher the amount or interest rate, the more you'll save in absolute terms.
-Use this calculator to calculate your particular savings.
-More details below
+The higher the loan amount or interest rate, the more you will save in absolute terms.
+Use this calculator to calculate your specific savings.
+More details below…

 Click to make smaller (-) or larger (+).